 MERLIN'S JOURNEY

 Merlin's accomplishments read like a resume of the impossible.
 He transported Stonehenge from Ireland to Salisbury Plain.
-He disguised Uther Pendragon to enter Tintagel, engineering Arthur's conception.
-He designed the Sword in the Stone as a test of destiny.
-He built the Round Table as a sacred replica of the Grail Table itself, which was itself modeled on the table of the Last Supper — three tables forming a sacred triad.
+He disguised Uther Pendragon to enter impenetrable Tintagel, engineering Arthur's conception (and a good bit of the coming future).
+He designed the Sword in the Stone as a marked moment inside Britain's destiny.
+He built the Round Table as a sacred replica of the Grail Table.

 His prophecies were so influential they shaped medieval politics for four centuries.
 Edward I, Robert the Bruce, Joan of Arc, and the Tudor dynasty all invoked Merlin's visions to legitimize their claims.
 His Prophetiae Merlini circulated in over two hundred manuscripts.

-One day, Merlin vanished.
-Imprisoned by the Lady of the Lake — Viviane, Nimue, the woman he loved and taught his secrets to — sealed beneath stone, within walls of air, inside a crystal cave, or enclosed in a hawthorn tree, depending on which telling you follow.
-He knew it was coming.
-He walked into it with understanding in order to fulfill prophecy.
+Then one day, Merlin vanished.
+Imprisoned by the Lady of the Lake — Viviane, the woman he loved and taught his secrets to — sealed beneath stone, within walls of air, inside a crystal cave, or enclosed in a hawthorn tree, depending on which telling you follow.
+He knew it was coming, though it did break his heart to see his love perform it.
+Merlin walked into his fate with prophetic understanding of the larger picture: his absence was itself the final enchantment.
+With Merlin gone, the Lady became the preeminent mystical power in the realm — guardian over Lancelot, keeper of Excalibur, and arbiter of who received the gifts of the Otherworld.

 📜 The Prophetiae Merlini